 Introduction

-In this blog, we provide a complete, step-by-step guide to help you achieve CE Marking for medical devices in compliance with EU regulations.
+In this blog, we provide a complete, step-by-step guide to help you achieve CE Marking for medical devices in strict compliance with EU regulations.

 Step 1: Determine the Medical Device Classification

-- Class I – Low risk (e.g., bandages)
+- Class I – Low risk (e.g., stethoscopes, bandages)

-- Class III – Highest risk (e.g., pacemakers)
+- Class III – Highest risk (e.g., pacemakers, implantable devices)

-Step 2: Prepare Technical Documentation
+Step 2: Implement a QMS and Prepare Technical Documentation

 Key components include:

-- Device description and intended use
+- Device description and specifications

 - Risk management file (ISO 14971)